cwburma0608/cwburma0608/README.md

-## Hi there 👋
+## Hi there, I'm Chris! 👋

-My name is Chris, and I'm a data enthusiast from the Midwest.
+My name is Chris Burma, and I'm a data enthusiast from the Midwest.
 I'm passionate about drawing insights from datasets to make data-driven decisions, and I'm always eager to learn "what's new" as the data landscape continues to evolve.

 🧠 Continuous learner ready to leverage data scient to make the world a better place. 🧠